• ABRA

 • Jawnino

 Between the shadows of London, you’ve probably heard the name Jawnino.
 Whether overhearing a conversation on the overground, at an afters somewhere in north London, or seeing a blurred face spitting fire in a hallowed Just Jam cypher, ever since the mysterious rapper dropped his 2019 cult underground hit “It’s Cold Out” he’s created a lot of questions for London’s underbelly.
 Although faceless with his identity kept close, you’ll soon become accustomed through his vivid and profound storytelling.
-Rapping over an expansive palette of breaks, jungle, grime and dance - London grit, winter’s grim, restlessness, energy, raw feeling, and chance - and inviting listeners to accept and make the best of their own.
+Rapping over an expansive palette of breaks, jungle, grime, and dance – London grit, winter’s grim, restlessness, energy, raw feeling, and chance – and inviting listeners to accept and make the best of their own.

 • Jonah Mutono

 Jonah's done much of his writing, producing and recording in the most DIY of ways, with a laptop and a mic in the quiet of his own home.
-Sometimes he would even create inside his closet for the sound quality.
-His first song, “Reds” appeared hidden in plain sight, a slice of stripped down soul on a Soundcloud adorned with just a photo of a stuffed dog.
+Sometimes he would record from his closet.
+His first song, “Reds” appeared hidden in plain sight, a slice of stripped down soul on Soundcloud, adorned with just a photo of a stuffed dog.
 The description read simply: ‘Music’.
 Kidepo didn’t do interviews, didn’t play shows, and didn’t post selfies.
-“I hid my identity,” he says plainly.
 “I didn’t want to show anyone what I was making.
 It hasn’t really felt like I’m really doing this music thing yet.”
 The years since, Jonah has opened the faucet to a steady drip of new Kidepo releases, from his EP Reunion in 2015 to the single “Be A Man (Get in the Cold Shower)” in 2018.

 • Kelsey Lu